-Of course, a child will almost certainly use a phone, tablet, or portable music player for most or all of the listening they will do, so the fact that most of these headphones can play much louder with a headphone amplifier is largely irrelevant in everyday life. use.
+Of course, a child will almost certainly have a telephone, children's tablet or use portable music player for the most part or for all the listening they will do, so the fact that most of these headphones can play much louder with a headphone amplifier is largely irrelevant in everyday use.

 We also used an iPhone as our source device in the tests, as iPhones are the loudest source most people will encounter.
 The iPhone's internal amplifiers are more powerful than those on most Android phones.